jtidy/jtidy/HOWTO-RELEASE.md

 mvn release:perform
 ```

-If this also worked fine, you can update the project page to announce the new version and merge your release branch
+## Create release on the GitHub page

-back to the master branch.
+Merge your release branch back to the master branch to update the project home page.
+Create a new GitHub release,
+upload the artifacts `jar`, `javadoc`, `sources`, and `test-sources` to the release and create a description for the
+new release.